HaoFangHowFun/HaoFangHowFun.github.io/_pages/about.md

 </p>

 # News
+Fellowship Secured! — March 31, 2026
+Awarded the Taiwan-Berkeley Fellowship, providing four years of full financial support (including tuition and stipends) for my PhD journey at UC Berkeley.

-Fellowship Secured! — Dec 31, 2025
+Fellowship Secured! — December 31, 2025
-Awarded the Taiwan Ministry of Education (MOE) Fellowship, providing three years of support (up to USD 90,000 in tuition and a USD 24,000 annual stipend).
+Honored to receive the Taiwan Ministry of Education (MOE) Fellowship, which offers three years of comprehensive support for my doctoral studies.

-Paper Accepted! — Sep 21, 2025
+Paper Accepted! — September 21, 2025
 Our work “Autonomous Dental Surgery for Root Canal Treatment” has been accepted for publication in IEEE Transactions on Automation Science and Engineering (T-ASE).
+This research explores high-precision automation in constrained surgical environments.

 # Selected Research Project